 Are you visiting Nicaragua?
-Then you are probably debating wether you should visit the Corn Islands.
+Then you are probably debating wether you should splurge on a visit to the Corn Islands.
 It is a costly endeavor, but many describe it as true paradise and the beaches unmatched by any other beach in Nicaragua.
-Me and my friend discussed this destination extensively before making the decision to finally splurge on the flight tickets.
+Me and my friend discussed this destination extensively before making the decision to finally buy the flight tickets.
 In this post I will cover everything you need to know before visiting the Corn islands!
 Like us, you will probably come to the conclusion that this slice of paradise may just be worth the expensive ticket.

 What are the corn Islands?